csu-hmc/GaitAnalysisToolKit/README.rst

 .. _Anaconda:: http://docs.continuum.io/anaconda/

-We also utilize Octave/Matlab code, so an install of Octave with the toolkits is also required.
+We also utilize Octave/Matlab code, so an install of Octave with is also required.
 See http://octave.sourceforge.net/index.html for installation instructions.

 You can install using pip (or easy_install).
 Pip will theoretically [#]_ get